Jazhann/TFTPaths/README.md

 # TFTPaths

 Angular website based in Teamfight Tactics champions sinergies and combinations.
-Champion pool updated to 5.5
+Champion pool set updated to 5.5

 It can be tested at: https://tftpaths.com